 In my test, I tested it on almost every type of web page, and it was smooth every single time.

-Similarly, the automatic password generator was also pretty quick in suggesting random passwords while filling sign-up forms.
+Similarly, the automatic secure password generator was also pretty quick in suggesting random passwords while filling sign-up forms.

-On top of that, all iPhones running on iOS 12 and later are also able to scan your password database and point out the weak and duplicate ones.
+On top of that, all iPhones running on iOS 12 and later are also able to scan your secure password database and point out the weak and duplicate ones.

 However, I would still not suggest depending on it because the password checker is a bit lax and sometimes flags even weak passwords as ‘Good’.